Skip to Content

 Can I use bacon rashers?

-Yes, but this recipe is much better with thick-cut bacon rather than rashers.
+Yes, but this recipe is much better with thick-cut bacon lardons rather than rashers.

 Can I use a nonstick pan?

-The secret to this recipe is the bloom or fond, that’s the sticky bits stuck to the bottom of the pan because they are vital to flavour!
+The secret to this recipe is the bloom or fond, which is the sticky bits stuck to the bottom of the pan, because they are vital to flavour!

-Just take a look at the colour of the water after I pour it into the pan in the video that will be floating around on your screen somewhere.
+Just take a look at the colour of the water after I pour it into the pan in the video (below the recipe).

 Portrait overhead image of a Hungarian Pork Stew called Borsos Tokany served on a black plate with nokedli noodles